Who Is This Credit Card Best For?

 If you’re on the road a lot or your vehicle is just a gas guzzler, the PenFed Platinum Rewards Visa Signature is a worthy contender for anyone with excellent credit.
-The rewards on gasoline purchases are impressive and you’ll get decent bonuses on your grocery bill too.
-Plus, the card has one of the lower interest rates available and minimal fees.
+The rewards-earning rate for gasoline purchases is impressive and you’ll get decent bonus points on your grocery spending too, which you can redeem for travel at an excellent rate compared to other cards with no annual fee.

 Big rewards at the gas pump